6 migrants shot dead near Guatemalan border when Mexican army troops open fire

 The U.N. agency for refugees in Mexico, known as the ACNUR, wrote that it “expresses its concern about the events in Chiapas,” noting “people in migration are exposed to great risks during their journey, and that is why it is indispensable they have legal means of access, travel, and integration to avoid tragedies like these.”

-If the deaths were the result of army fire, as appears likely, it could prove a major embarrassment for President Claudia Sheinbaum, who took office Tuesday.
+If the deaths were the result of army fire, as appears likely, it could prove a major embarrassment for Sheinbaum, who on Thursday attended a massive military ceremony where the armed forces pledged their loyalty to her.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.